student-hub/acs-upb-mobile/README.md

 Control*) to clone the repository from https://github.com/acs-upb-mobile/acs-upb-mobile.
 * If the plugins are installed, Android Studio should automatically recognise it as being a Flutter project, so you should be able to just click *Next* on everything and create a new project.
 * When prompted, set up the Flutter SDK (the location is the `flutter/` folder you downloaded when you installed it) and Dart SDK (it comes bundled with Flutter at `flutter/bin/cache/dart-sdk/`).
-* Open the project terminal and switch to the Beta Flutter channel in order to enable web support:
+* Open a terminal in the Flutter SDK directory and switch to the version we are currently using for the project:
 ```
-flutter channel beta
-flutter upgrade
-flutter config --enable-web
+git pull
+git checkout 1.24.0-10.2.pre
 ```
-* Install all of the required packages:
+* Open the project terminal in Android Studio and install all of the required packages by running:
 ```
 flutter pub get
 ```